cvila84/ui-test/README.md

 ### Tools

-Browser drivers are required for the tests to work
+Browser drivers are required for the tests to work.
+Please make sure the versions of these drivers are compatible with the browser versions
 - Chrome : https://sites.google.com/a/chromium.org/chromedriver
 - Firefox : https://github.com/mozilla/geckodriver